bbolli/tumblr-utils/tumblr_backup_for_beginners.md

 2. Unzip the file somewhere easy to find, say in your Downloads folder.

 3. We are now going to add this file to your $PATH.
 What is $PATH?
 It essentially tells the computer how to find certain things when it needs to use them.
+NOTE: If you are using a Windows operating system, then you probably don't need to edit your $PATH, since we'll be changing the working directory and Windows always checks the current working directory for executables and scripts before it checks $PATH, so you can probabably go ahead straight to Step 3.
+If something goes wrong, come back to this step.

 4. First, you need to find the path of the folder your download is in.
 A path is like a url.
 Mine looks like:
  _"C:\Users\Unmutual\Downloads\bbolli-tumblr-utils-3a37fe6\bbolli-tumblr-utils-3a37fe6"_